cullophid/barely-functional/README.md

 ## But ramda is way better...
-Yes it is, but it is also a lot bigger.
-If you a writing a small module, you might not want to include all of [Ramda](https://http://ramdajs.com).
+Yes, it is, but it is also a lot bigger.
+If you a writing a small module, you might not want to include all of [Ramda](http://ramdajs.com).

 ## API